kartik01112004/hardhat-simple-storage/README.md

 # The hardhat console

-run:- anyof these comands or any other network you like!
+run:- anyof these comands or any other network you like!<br>
+`yarn hardhat console --network localhost`<br>
-`yarn hardhat console --network localhost`
+`yarn hardhat console --network sepolia`<br>
-`yarn hardhat console --network sepolia`
+`yarn hardhat console --network hardhat`<br>
-`yarn hardhat console --network hardhat` this allows us to run any command or write any code of our wish without needing to import anything because all of hardhat is alead imported in this console with the comand
+this allows us to run any command or write any code of our wish without needing to import anything because all of hardhat is alead imported in this console with the comand <br>

-Eg:-
+Eg:-<br>
 ```
 const SimpleStorageFactory = await ethers.getContractFactory("SimpleStorage");
 const simpleStorage = await SimpleStorageFactory.deploy();